salesforcecli/plugin-user/messages/permsetlicense.assign.md

 # summary

-assign a permission set license to one or more users of an org
+Assign a permission set license to one or more users of a scratch org.

 # description

-assign a permission set license to one or more users of an org
+To specify an alias for the --target-org or --on-behalf-of flags, use the CLI username alias, such as the one you set with the "alias set" command.
+Don't use the value of the Alias field of the User Salesforce object for the org user.

 # examples

+- Assign the DreamHouse permission set license to original admin user of your default scratch org:

-<%= config.bin %> <%= command.id %> -n DreamHouse,
+  <%= config.bin %> <%= command.id %> --name DreamHouse

+- Assign the Dreamhouse permission set license to the original admin user of the scratch org with alias "my-scratch":

-<%= config.bin %> <%= command.id %> -n DreamHouse -u me@my.org,
+  <%= config.bin %> <%= command.id %> --name DreamHouse --target-org my-scratch

+- Assign the Dreamhouse permission set license to the specified list of users of your default scratch org:

-<%= config.bin %> <%= command.id %> -n DreamHouse -o "user1@my.org,user2,user3"
+  <%= config.bin %> <%= command.id %> --name DreamHouse --on-behalf-of "user1@my.org,user2,user3"

-# flags.onBehalfOf
+# flags.onBehalfOf.summary

-comma-separated list of usernames or aliases to assign the permission set license to
+Comma-separated list of usernames or aliases to assign the permission set license to.

-# flags.name
+# flags.name.summary

-the name of the permission set license to assign
+Name of the permission set license to assign.

 # duplicateValue